“I received a letter from Social Security saying that I must pay more for Medicare Part B.”

 You've just met IRMAA.

 Social Security uses a special modified adjusted gross income (MAGI) for IRMAA purposes.
 This is the total of tax-exempt interest and adjusted gross income from your income tax statement.
-The threshold is $85,000 for an individual filer and $170,000 for a couple.
+The threshold in 2021 is $88,000 for an individual filer and $176,000 for a couple.
 Social Security looks at the tax return two years prior to the current year.
-For example, Social Security reviewed 2017 tax returns to identify those who are subject to IRMAA in 2019.
-The additional amounts that a higher-income beneficiary pays in 2019 range from $53.50 to $294.60 for Part B.
+For example, Social Security reviewed 2019 tax returns to identify those who are subject to IRMAA in 2021.
+The additional amounts that a higher-income beneficiary pays in 2020 range from $59.40 to $356.40 for Part B.

-Be aware: If you must pay more for Part B, you’ll also pay more for Part D, prescription drug coverage.
-The amounts in 2019 range from $12.40 to $77.40.
+Be aware: If you must pay more for Part B, you may also be subject to Part D, prescription drug coverage, IRMAA.
+The amounts in 2021 range from $12.30 to $77.10.
 Check out this year's adjustments for Part B and Part D.